 In the limited and small studies that have been performed there wasn’t found to be any difference in children who were on gluten-free diets compared to the children who were on diets that included gluten (8,9) .

 Why not have these kids eat gluten-free just in case?

 Unfortunately, unless you’re very careful this can have negative consequences for your child without providing any known benefit.
 Proper nutrition is critical for a child’s development.
 The most common gluten containing grains are wheat, barley and rye.

-Getting rid of gluten requires a child to eat a restrictive diet that can eliminate many common foods providing them with critical nutrients (including vitamins, amino acids and proteins) (10).
+Getting rid of gluten requires a child to eat a restrictive diet that can eliminate many common foods that are providing them with critical nutrients (including vitamins, amino acids and proteins) (10).